 Any on-campus/off-campus organization, group, or individual(s) who wishes to post signs, posters, advertisements, or any items in the SJU Residence Halls must follow the following steps:

 - All materials must be pre-approved by Residential Life and Housing located in Sexton Commons 210.

-- The organization, group, or individual(s) are responsible for posting the materials in the appropriate location(s) (see #3) and after the event or notice, removing them.
+- Residential Life and Housing staff are responsible for posting the materials in the appropriate location(s) and after the event or notice, removing them.

-- Materials may only be posted on bulletin boards.
-Materials are not permitted to be posted on doors, walls, above urinals, bathroom mirrors...etc.
+- Materials are not permitted to be posted on doors, walls, above urinals, bathroom mirrors...etc.
 Only bulletin boards!

 - Materials that are found in locations other than the bulletin boards will be removed and thrown away.
 The group responsible for the material(s) will be contacted by Residential Life and Housing.
 The first offense results in a warning.
 Any offense beyond that could result in suspension of posting privileges in the residence halls.

 Any questions or concerns can be directed to the Residential Life and Housing Office, 320.363.3512 or email@example.com.

 All residential buildings that are on card access are secured 24 hours a day throughout the academic year and during breaks.